LANDIS-II-Foundation/Extension-Base-Fire/docs/index.md

 # Requirements

-To use Base Fire, you need:
+To use Original Fire, you need:

 - The [LANDIS-II model v8.0](http://www.landis-ii.org/install) installed on your computer.
 - Example files (see below)